MalignantCarp/obsidian-word-statistics/README.md

 Stats are recorded on a per-file basis, so switching between files will effectively end your current time period at the moment it was last typed in and create a new period when you return to the file.
 This is to avoid counting time twice.

 ### WPM
-There are 4 WPM statistics:
+There are 4 WPM statistics (not all are displayed at this time):
  - WPM: Words per minute, which is equal to the number of net words (words added + words imported - words deleted - words exported) divided by duration.
  - WPMA: Words per minute (adjusted), which is equal to net words added divided by writing time (this is pretty close to typing speed unless you make a lot of brief stops during writing)
  - WAPM: Words added per minute, which is equal to words added divided by the duration.